mor1rivlin/NAC_PROJECT/README.md

 </p>

 ## API
+First, to produce the data run: mnistArthimetic.m

-To train the network run:
+Second, to train the network run:
 ```python
 from models import *